 Do you want to keep your garden looking vibrant and beautiful year-round?
-Perennials are great blooms to plant because they will regrow each year without having to be replanted.
+Perennials are great blooms to plant this spring because they will regrow each year without having to be replanted.
 With the proper care and placement, your perennials will thrive spring after spring.

 If you’re looking for more variety in your garden this spring, start thinking about perennials to plant in the moist spring soil.
 Here are our top four favorite flowers to consider.